 These charming, gentle stories follow Ruffle and his believable antics at the little steam railway that runs along the bottom of his garden.
 Ideal for Key stages 1 and 2, the books have already proved successful in the short time that they have been self-published.
-Since April 2016, over 10,000 books have been sold with books being taken as far away as Australia and America.
+Since April 2016, 12,500 books have been sold with books being taken as far away as Australia and America.

 We have visited over 100 primary schools with many requesting a return visit: –